kriszyp/alkali/README.md

 // sum will reactively update to changes in either a or b
 ```
 The `to` function will also wait for any promise values to resolve before executing as well.

+The optional `reversal` argument can define a function that will be called when the returned variable is changed (with `put` or child `set`), and can handle sending data back to the source.

 ### `get(propertyName)`